vrodedanya/hexfc/README.md

 `$hexfc [path] -[flags]`

 Some flags:
-  - 'hex'- output in the hex form
+  - 'h' - output in the hex form
-  - 'sym'- output in the form of symbols
+  - 's' - output in the form of symbols
-  - 'u8'- output in unsigned 8 bit numbers
+  - 'u8' - output in unsigned 8 bit numbers
-  - '8'- output in signed 8 bit numbers
+  - '8' - output in signed 8 bit numbers
+  - 'r' - output file for reading (cat analog)